Frequently Asked Questions

 Which supports work for floppy or wind-prone plants?

-For plants like rudbeckias, heleniums, or chrysanthemums, choose:
+For plants like heleniums, Asters, Lupins, Shasta Daisies and Sun Flowers choose:

 Linked Hoops for flexible arrangements